 The purpose of the accident insurance is to insure the policyholder's property interests in the event of accident and causing injury to life or health.
-This product generates income from the insurance and reinsurance premiums less amounts paid to cover claims and expenses incurred by the Group.
+Income from this product is generated from the receipt of insurance and reinsurance premiums less amounts paid to cover claims and expenses incurred by the Company.
 The amount payable to a policyholder in the event of death, disability or damage to health is fixed.